MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 The methods on `tweepy.API`  also include some useful links in their docstrings, pointing to the Twitter API endpoints docs.
 These do not appear in the Tweepy docs.
 Therefore you might want to look at the [api.py](https://github.com/tweepy/tweepy/blob/master/tweepy/api.py) script in the Tweepy repo to see these links.

+?> **Twitter dev docs:** [API reference index](https://developer.twitter.com/en/docs/api-reference-index) - a list of all available endpoints.
+Tweepy implements most of these I think.
+For more info on the API, see [Resources](resources.md) page.

 ## How do I get a high of volume of tweets?